ReaganPawlyszyn1/Whisk-d/README.md

    *set up a value system with the graphics, create a mouse class, create background with proper z values*

 2. Create randomized lists

     *randomize the mouse position on the screen, randomize the mouse sprite that spawns, randomize the cat paw sprite used to catch mice*

 3. Create a point system with the mice

     *give mice actual point values and add to the overall score when mouse is tapped*

 ## Where I am now
 After finishing the items on the list above, I was finally able to sumbit my app for review at the App Store.
-Below are some elements of my app being put up for review
+Below are some elements of my app being put up for review.